mothur/mothur.github.io/_wiki/cluster.fit.md

 ### method

-The options for the method parameter are open or closed.
+The options for the `method` parameter are open or closed.
 The default is open.

 -   Closed: Fit reads to existing OTUs, scrapping any reads unable to be fitted.
--   Open: Fit reads to existing OTUs, any unfitted reads are clustered separately into new OTUs.
+-   Open: Fit reads to existing OTUs, any unfitted reads are clustered separately into new OTUs with OptiClust.

+### printref

+The `printref` option controls whether the reference sequences are printed to list file and included in the final [sensspec](/wiki/sens.spec) calculations.
+Set `printref=t` (true) to include the reference sequences, or `printref=f` (false) to exclude the reference sequences.

+We recommend using `printref=f` when the reference sequences are from a public external database such as SILVA or Greengenes, so that only the sequences from your dataset of interest are included in the list and sensspec files.

+Using `printref=t` may be more appropriate when the reference is created by selecting a random sample from a dataset followed by using the remaining sequences as the query for OptiFit.

 ### metric